7 Easy Make Ahead Lunches To Freeze Today (& Have Anytime)

 • cheese (cut if needed)

 And lastly, have the kids help!
-The freezer items help make kids more independent because all they have to do is pull out what they want.
+The freezer items help make kids more independent.
+All they have to do is pull out what they want.

 So, try one or two for back to school!